soldni/terrier/README.md

 # IMPORTANT

 This version of terrier has been modified for personal use only.
+All rights belong to original owners.

-Compared with Terrier 4.0, it supports document counting.
+Compared with Terrier 4.0, it supports advanced options and counting through the interactive interface.

-# Original Readme
+# Original README

     Terrier - Terabyte Retriever version 4.0
     Webpage: http://terrier.org